sbone/dreamhost_dns_updater/README.md

 # dreamhost_dns_updater

-Update a Dreamhost domain's DNS A record if local public IP doesn't match
+Update one or more Dreamhost domain DNS A records if local public IP doesn't match

 Depends on `wget`